-The victims, Raizy and Nachman Glauber, 21, were members of an Orthodox Jewish enclave in Williamsburg, Brooklyn.
-They were expecting their first child.
+Victims Raizy and Nachman Glauber were 21-year-old Orthodox Jews from a close-knit enclave in Williamsburg, in the city's Brooklyn borough, who were expecting their first child.

-They were on the way to the hospital when their taxi was hit broadside by a gray BMW sedan, police said.
-The BMW driver fled the scene on foot.
+They were going to the hospital when their taxi was hit broadside by a gray BMW sedan just after midnight on Sunday morning, police said.

-The Glauber baby was delivered on Sunday by Cesarean section at Bellevue Hospital, where the mother had been pronounced dead on arrival, police said.
-The boy died early on Monday.
+The baby was delivered by cesarean section at Bellevue Hospital, where his mother had been pronounced dead on arrival, police said.